Zero paid placements. No brand can pay to rank higher on Simscanner.

 Direct answer

-The strongest travel eSIM for Bulgaria is whichever brand rides A1, Yettel or Vivacom with the broadest verified coverage for your route, honest fair use terms, working hotspot, and EU roaming that keeps one plan alive across Romania, Greece and the wider EU.
+HelloRoam is Simscanner's top-ranked travel eSIM for Bulgaria on our modelled comparison; Saily is the cheapest plan we tracked, from $1.99.
 Unlike Portugal, Bulgaria requires prepaid SIM registration, so a local SIM means showing a passport at the counter, while a travel eSIM lets you skip that step.
 Coverage clusters around Sofia, Plovdiv and the Black Sea cities of Varna and Burgas.
 Weigh the brands in the ranking below.

 Bulgaria runs one of the most evenly balanced mobile markets in the EU.
 A1 Bulgaria leads by subscribers, Vivacom leads on 5G population coverage, and Yettel Bulgaria competes closely on price and reliability, so whichever host network your travel eSIM lands on you should find usable 4G almost everywhere and 5G in the larger cities.
 Because the three operators are so close in share, retail prices stay keen and the practical differences for a short visit come down to the eSIM brand's own plan, not the underlying carrier.